tim-js/timjs-workshop-03-javascript-neighborhoods/README.md

 ## Who is it for?

-- Beginner & Intermediate JavaScript developers who want to discover the language at a deeper level
+- Intermediate & Advanced JavaScript developers who want to discover the language at a deeper level
 - Advanced developers, who switched to JavaScript and want to understand its mechanics

 ## Setup